 What is Oracle?

-Oracle is the one of the largest vendor of RDBMS (relational database management system) in the IT market.
-It is called as an Oracle database, Oracle DB or Oracle marketed by Oracle.Oracle Database is being used by many companies in the IT industry for transaction processing, business analytics, business intelligence application purpose.
-Oracle database is developed in 1977 by Lawrence Ellison which is built around a relational database in which data can be accessed by users through an application or query language called SQL (structured query language).
-Oracle corporation first commercialized oracle RDBMS in 1979.
-Oracle database is available in different editions such as Enterprise edition, Standard edition, express edition and oracle lite.
-Oracle database runs on the major platforms like Windows, UNIX, Linux, and MacOS.
-The biggest rival for Oracle database is Microsoft SQL server.
+Oracle is one of the largest vendor of RDBMS (relational database management system) in the IT market.
+It is called an Oracle database, Oracle DB, or Oracle marketed by Oracle.Oracle database was developed in 1977 by Lawrence Ellison, who is built around a relational database in which users can access data through an application or query language called SQL (structured query language).
+Oracle Corporation first commercialized Oracle RDBMS in 1979.
+Oracle database is available in different editions such as Enterprise, Standard, express, and Oracle Lite.
+Oracle database runs on major platforms like Windows, UNIX, Linux, and MacOS.
+The biggest rival for the Oracle database is the Microsoft SQL Server.

 What is PostgreSQL?

-PostgreSQL is an open-source, object-relational database management system is developed by a team of volunteers from worldwide written in C language.
-PostgreSQL doesn’t support SQL until 1994 – QUEL language was used to query data from it.
+PostgreSQL didn’t support SQL until 1994 – QUEL language was used to query data from it.
 Later on, SQL support was added.
-PostgreSQL becomes open-source in 1996.
-PostgreSQL supports all features of RDBMS with an addition of other features which are not available in RDBMS such as views, stored procedures, indexes, and triggers in addition to the primary key, foreign key and atomicity features.
-PostgreSQL can be extended by users by modifying existing features, adding new features and distributed freely as it is open-source.
-It runs on major platforms such as UNIX, MacOS, Windows, and Linux etc. It supports video, text, audio, images, programming interfaces for different languages such as C/C++, Java, Python, Perl etc. and open database connectivity.
+PostgreSQL became open-source in 1996.
+PostgreSQL supports all features of RDBMS with an addition of other features that are not available in RDBMS, such as views, stored procedures, indexes, and triggers, in addition to the primary key, foreign key, and atomicity features.
+It runs on major platforms such as UNIX, MacOS, Windows, and Linux.
+It supports video, text, audio, images, programming interfaces for C/C++, Java, Python, Perl, etc., and open database connectivity.

 Head To Head Comparison Between Oracle vs PostgreSQL (Infographics)

-Key differences between Oracle vs PostgreSQL
+Key Differences Between Oracle vs PostgreSQL

 Oracle vs PostgreSQL Comparison Table

-|The total cost of ownership||The price of acquisition and product support for Oracle database is high and we need to pay in addition for every extra feature we need which is having the high price.
-So TCO is high for Oracle database||As PostgreSQL is open-source there is no fee for acquisition and product support which are absolutely free of cost.
-We can get all the available features of PostgreSQL database for free as it is open-source.|
+|The Total Cost of Ownership||The price of acquisition and product support for the Oracle database is high, and we need to pay in addition to every extra feature we need, which is a high price.
+So TCO is high for the Oracle database.||As PostgreSQL is open-source, there is no fee for acquisition and product support which are free of cost.
+We can get all the available features of the PostgreSQL database for free as it is open-source.|

-|Support||Customer support for Oracle database is not free; it is almost one-fourth of the license cost and increases 3 to 5 % annually.||Customer support for PostgreSQL is free but it will take time to resolve the issue as it will be solved by the developer’s community.
-We can opt for paid service by PostgreSQL professionals which will be less costly than Oracle DB support cost.|
+|Support||Customer support for the Oracle database is not free; it is almost one-fourth of the license cost and increases by 3 to 5 % annually.||Customer support for PostgreSQL is free, but it will take time to resolve the issue, as the developer’s community will solve it.
+We can opt for paid service by PostgreSQL professionals, which will be less costly than Oracle DB support cost.|

 |Productivity||Oracle database productivity is more due to its technical superiority.
 Oracle database provides more transactions per second than PostgreSQL.||PostgreSQL productivity is less than Oracle database as it provides less number of transactions per second than Oracle DB.|

-|Safety||Oracle database has more security or advanced security but we need to purchase as part of the editions provided by Oracle corporation which have some features that protect the database.||PostgreSQL has good security support but not as advanced as Oracle database but those features are not relevant to worse conditions of the database i.e. total collapse of technical support or database crash or shutdown.|
+|Safety||Oracle database has more advanced security, but we need to purchase as part of the editions provided by Oracle corporation, which have some features that protect the database.||PostgreSQL has good security support but is less advanced than the Oracle database.
+Still, those features are not relevant to worse conditions of the database, i.e. the total collapse of technical support or database crash or shutdown.|

-|Scalability||Oracle database offers four sockets with standard edition for scalability but for high workload projects we need to buy enterprise edition which is little costly.||PostgreSQL offers scalability support for free of cost expansions such as proxy from Skype allocating information in database clusters, cluster-based storage solutions based on PostgreSQL.|
+|Scalability||Oracle database offers four sockets with standard editions for scalability, but we need to buy enterprise editions for high-workload projects, which is a little costly.||PostgreSQL offers scalability support for free-of-cost expansions such as proxy from Skype allocating information in database clusters and cluster-based storage solutions based on PostgreSQL.|

-|Updates||Oracle database release new versions or updated versions once in two to three years with quality changes respect to demand in the market.||PostgreSQL releases new versions or updated versions once in four to five years but they continuously add new features and updates to be up to date with market trends and requirements.|
+|Updates||Oracle database releases new or updated versions once in two to three years with quality changes concerning demand in the market.||PostgreSQL releases new or updated versions once in four to five years, but they continuously add new features and updates to be up to date with market trends and requirements.|

-|Handling large data volume||Oracle database enterprise edition handles a large amount of data effectively than PostgreSQL based on other equal conditions and machine types.
-So it is not fair to compare as productivity depends on various factors.||PostgreSQL database handles a large amount of data effectively which boosts the productivity 10 to 30 pages on machines having large volumes of memory.
+|Handling large data volume||Oracle database enterprise edition handles more data effectively than PostgreSQL based on other equal conditions and machine types.
+So it is not fair to compare as productivity depends on various factors.||PostgreSQL database handles a large amount of data effectively, boosting the productivity of 10 to 30 pages on machines with large volumes of memory.
 So it depends on various factors.|